Part 2: Guidance on completing the application for ethics approval

 What approaches have been taken to minimize the potential harms?

-What benefits are anticipated for research participants, for their families or communities, for others e.g., who suffer from the same condition, or for society as a whole, can be anticipated from the research?
+What benefits are anticipated for research subjects, for their families or communities, for others e.g., who suffer from the same condition, or for society as a whole, can be anticipated from the research?

 - The potential benefits from the proposed project should be outlined and assessed, and approaches planned to maximize benefits outlined.